cmsubhadra/DA_Infotact_Internship_Project_Echochain_Repo/README.md

 * Used `silver_products` as the central product-level table for the BI model.
 * Prepared product-level filtering to verify that related BOM, Warranty, and Marketplace data respond correctly.

+## ✅ Week 3 Progress

+* Implemented fuzzy matching between marketplace listings and internal product/SKU data.
+* Used token-based similarity, Levenshtein similarity, and model/size matching to identify the best product match.
+* Combined matching signals using a weighted matching score and selected the best matching SKU for each marketplace listing.
+* Created the Gold base dataset by combining fuzzy-matching results with marketplace and product information.
+* Calculated secondary-market depreciation using original price and secondary-market price.
+* Combined BOM and Warranty information for component-level lifecycle analysis.
+* Created component-level metrics and aggregated them to the SKU level.
+* Calculated Total Component Cost, Weighted Failure Cost, and Component Reliability Score.
+* Calculated Resale Retention Score.
+* Created the proposed Circularity Score using resale retention and component reliability.
+* Created and validated the final Gold analytics dataset.
+* Saved the final Gold analytics table as `workspace.default.gold_echochain_analytics`.
+* Created a new Power BI report for the Week 3 Gold-layer analytics.
+* Connected the final `gold_echochain_analytics` table to Power BI.
+* Created a DAX measure for Average Secondary Market Depreciation.
+* Created a DAX measure for Average Circularity Score.
+* Created a KPI for Average Secondary Market Depreciation.
+* Created a KPI for Average Circularity Score.

 ## 📚 Learning Outcomes